dimfeld/promulgator/README.md

 A bot that provides two-way integration between Slack and Jira.

-The components are relatiely orthogonal to each other to provide ease of integration with other systems in the future.
+The components are relatively orthogonal to each other to provide ease of integration with other systems in the future.

 This project requires the `gb` dependency management tool to build.